-A customer journey map is a visual representation of a customer’s journey, from initial interaction to the outcome you desire (closing a sale, lead, etc.).
+The customer journey definition refers to a map this is a visual representation of a customer’s journey, from initial interaction to the outcome you desire (closing a sale, lead, etc.).
 It maps out each stage of the journey and identifies potential issues or chances for you to improve their experience.

-Mapping out your customer’s journey can unearth faulty assumptions you may have about your customers’ behavior and problems.
+Customer journey mapping can unearth faulty assumptions you may have about your customers’ behavior and problems.

 For example, you may attribute a touchpoint to a particular customer pain point and invest resources into fixing it, but your customers may not even consider it a problem.
 Your customers may also not be visiting as many touchpoints as you defined, which signals that something could be causing them to leave your website.
 Conversely, if they are visiting too many touchpoints, maybe they are not finding the information they want quickly enough?

-TIP: The customer journey map focuses on the customer’s perspective (not yours) and maps out each step where they interact with your brand.
+TIP: Customer journey planning focuses on the customer’s perspective (not yours) and maps out each step where they interact with your brand.
 Create the map from the customer’s perspective, outlining each step they would take to decide to work with you, instead of mapping out your internal stages.

 How to Create a Customer Journey Map

 Creating a customer journey map involves several important steps — all of which must be executed correctly to move the needle for your business.